thelingxichen/scSVAS/webserver/markdown/Ploidy_Distribution.markdown

   + Download </br>
     An SVG file will be generated when you click the "Download'' button.
 We offer two themes, dark and light.
 To switch to the light theme, please click the "Light Theme'' button.
   + Tooltips and Highlights </br>
-    When your cursor hovers over an Oviz component on the visualization panel, essential information about the component will show up in the tooltip, and related components will be highlighted.
-There are two major types of Oviz component in the "CNV Ploidy Distribution'' application and their tooltipping and highlighting interactions are as follows:
+    When your cursor hovers over a component on the visualization panel, essential information about the component will show up in the tooltip, and related components will be highlighted.
+There are two major types of component in the "Ploidy Distribution'' application and their tooltipping and highlighting interactions are as follows:
       + Distribution plot </br>
          The tooltip will display the current ploidy value and the density of that ploidy.
       + Aggregate subgroup distribution plot </br>